 - All author giveaways will be featured on their Session page on the day of the event.

-- Head over to this speaker’s virtual session when it is live, to enter their Rafflecopter Giveaway.
+- Head over to this speaker’s virtual session when it is live, to enter their Giveaway.

-- There are multiple ways to enter the giveaway, which gives you multiple chances of winning.
+- There are multiple ways to enter the giveaway.
+The more you do, the more chances you have of winning.